ArnavKucheriya/NASA_API/NASA_PictureOfTheDay_API/README.md

 GET https://api.nasa.gov/planetary/apod
 concept_tags are now disabled in this service.
 Also, an optional return parameter copyright is returned if the image is not public domain.

-Certainly!
-Here is the information formatted into a table for a README.md file:

 | Parameter   | Type         | Default    | Description                                                                                               |
 |-------------|--------------|------------|-----------------------------------------------------------------------------------------------------------|